yaxollum/diagonator/README.md

 ## Clients

 `diagonator-server` listens on a UNIX domain socket.
-The socket path is specified in the configuration file.
+The socket path is specified as `socket_path` in the configuration file.

 The [`clients`](clients) folder contains some example clients that demonstrate how to connect to the server and send various requests to it.